weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 We see that the column vectors of [4,] are independent.
 Hence A, is invertible

-and the implicit function theorem asserts the existence of a ¢’-mapping g, defined
+and the implicit function theorem asserts the existence of a c’-mapping g, defined

 in a neighborhood of (3, 2, 7), such that g(3, 2,7) = (0, 1) and f(g(y), y) =0.
 We can use (58) to compute g'(3, 2, 7): Since